Should You Use Your Large Language Model to Explore or Exploit?: Conclusions

 \section{Conclusions}

 Our work adds to (and provides partial explanations for) the growing literature on in-context learning for decision-making tasks.
 We find that LLMs are useful as \emph{exploration oracles} that propose high-quality candidate actions in large, semantically meaningful action spaces.
-However, current LLMs are not that good at \emph{exploitation}, particularly in larger or more complex tasks (we trace the ``boundary of tractability" in terms of task size/complexity).
-While we suggest several helpful mitigations, they consistently underperform relative to a simple linear regression, even in inherently non-linear tasks.
+However, current LLMs are not that good at \emph{exploitation}, particularly in larger or more complex tasks, although reasoning models (specifically, the \textsc{Gpt-5} family of models) show the most promise.
+While we experiment with several mitigations including tool use and in-context summaries, they consistently underperform relative to a simple linear regression baseline, even in inherently non-linear tasks.\looseness-1

+We provide a systematic evaluation of LLMs' capabilities as exploration oracles, in isolation from other components of a decision-making agent.
+We find robust success across several different task types, LLMs, and prompting strategies.
+In contrast, non-LLM baselines are often quite weak, absent known problem structure to be leveraged by an algorithm.

+LLMs' continued difficulties at exploitation tasks should be contrasted with the rapid progress in LLMs and the extreme optimism associated with this progress.
+Ever since the $\gptthree$ release in 2022 (and especially since $\gptfour$ frenzy of early 2023), it was commonly believed that ``generalist'' frontier LLMs will soon master many/most relatively simple tasks: if not yet, then more likely in several months than in several years.
+However, our results show that these difficulties persist longer than anticipated.

-\emph{Future work.} LLMs trained to use tools like a calculator may be better at exploitation.
-However, it is unclear how much this would help in more complex scenarios, \eg CB tasks with text-based contexts and actions, and which mitigations/prompting techniques would be needed.
-Second, while "zooming" bandit algorithms do not work for rich text-based action spaces (discussed in \Cref{sec:explore}), LLM-based exploration oracles may potentially help.
-The hope is to ``zoom in" entirely in the space of ``potentially relevant" actions (as determined by the LLM), rather than in the space of \emph{all} actions.\looseness-1
+\xhdr{Future work.} LLM-based exploration oracles may potentially help with ``smart discretization" for rich text-based action spaces.
+Non-LLM bandit algorithms tend to fail in such scenarios, as discussed in \Cref{sec:explore}.
+The hope is to ``zoom in" entirely in the space of ``potentially relevant" actions, rather than in the space of \emph{all} actions.